 Business culture in Luxembourg

-While work culture in Luxembourg is conservative and formal, the labour laws work in favour of employees, and expats will most likely benefit from improved work-life balance and a good salary.
+While the work culture in Luxembourg is conservative and formal, the labour laws favour employees, and expats will most likely benefit from improved work-life balance and a good salary.

 Business structure

-Business in Luxembourg is hierarchical and senior-level employees are highly respected.
-Decision-making therefore occurs at the top of the organisation.
-Despite this traditional structure, many businesses are adopting a management approach to increase staff participation.
+Business in Luxembourg is hierarchical, and senior-level employees are highly respected.
+Decision-making, therefore, occurs at the top of the organisation.
+Despite this traditional structure, many businesses are adopting a different management approach to increase staff participation.

 Work-life balance

 Workers in Luxembourg generally have a good work-life balance.
-Full-time employees work eight hours a day, five days a week, totalling 40 hours of work per week.
-Overtime is generally paid, but employees are legally not allowed to work more than 48 hours a week.
+Full-time employees work eight hours a day, five days a week, totalling 40 hours per week.
+Overtime is mostly paid, but employees are legally prohibited from working more than 48 hours weekly.

-Full-time employees are entitled to a minimum of 25 days of leave a year, excluding the 10 annual public holidays.
+Full-time employees are entitled to at least 25 days of leave a year, excluding the ten annual public holidays.
 This may differ for fixed-term or part-time employees.

 Meetings

 Meetings in Luxembourg are formal and follow protocol.
-The purpose of a meeting is often to formalise a decision or give instructions, as often the decision-making is done prior to the meeting.
-Small talk is kept to a minimum and rules of conduct are closely followed.
+The purpose of a meeting is often to formalise a decision or give instructions, as often the decision-making is done before the meeting.
+Small talk is kept to a minimum, and rules of conduct are closely followed.

 Time

-Punctuality is taken seriously in Luxembourg, both inside and outside of the workplace.
-If running late, expats should call to inform whomever they are meeting.
-Schedules are also closely followed, and deadlines adhered to.
+Punctuality is taken seriously in Luxembourg, both inside and outside the workplace.
+If you are running late, you should call to inform whomever you are meeting.
+Workers in the country follow schedules closely and adhere to deadlines.

 Communication

-Expats will discover Luxembourgers to be rational and pragmatic in the workplace, generally speaking.
-Strong criticism and assertiveness are not appreciated; rather communicate with courtesy and an element of charm.
+Expats will generally find Luxembourgers rational and pragmatic in the workplace.
+Strong criticism and assertiveness are not appreciated; instead, communicate with courtesy and an element of charm.

-Expats should avoid high-pressure tactics when in negotiations and be careful not to rush decisions.
-Emotional outbursts are also not welcome, neither is boasting about achievements or exaggerating.
+Expats should avoid high-pressure negotiation tactics and be careful not to rush decisions.
+Emotional outbursts, boasting about achievements, and exaggerating are also not welcome.

 Dos and don'ts of business in Luxembourg